Frequently Asked Questions

 11. How can I get to the hospital from David’s House?

 Families can use their own vehicles or enjoy a short walk to the medical center.
-There is also a campus shuttle that operates weekdays during normal operating hours.
-The hospital’s Security office is available on a limited basis to assist families when the shuttle is not operating.
+There is also a campus shuttle available upon request.